Mcpoofy/jekyll-now/_posts/2016-07-24-WeekSeven.md

 enough so that you don't get bored or keep staring at a clock to get through the class.
 Overall, the in class portion was pretty good and I didn't have that many problems the lectures or going to class, it was very informative.

+Downing also has guest speakers from companies come and talk for a while on several occasions about there experiences, I personally did not like them but many people feel different about them.

 **Out of class portion**

 There are two main things outside of class, the projects and the readings.
 I'll get right to the punch, the readings take a decent amount of time